reezmahanan/neth-bookhive-team/README.md

 **A Complete Online Bookstore Website Project**

-Built by students, for students learning web development!

 This is a fully functional bookstore website where users can browse books, add them to cart, and place orders.
 Perfect for college/university web development projects.